Aegean Majesty

 MS Veendam is a cruise ship operated by Holland America Line from 1996 to 2020 and named after the municipality of Veendam in the Netherlands.
 In 2020, during the COVID-19 pandemic, the vessel was sold to Seajets, Greece, renamed Aegean Majesty, and has remained laid up.
+As of September 2026 the ship is for sale for US$35 million.

 Service history

 Veendam was the fourth ship, ordered following the success of her three sister ships.
 Her keel was laid by Fincantieri as hull number 5954 in 1994.
 The ship was launched on 24 June 1995 and completed in May 1996.
 Actress Debbie Reynolds became the ship's godmother, and sailed on her maiden voyage on 15 May 1996.
 The ship was the fourth Holland America Line ship to be named after the town of Veendam, Netherlands.
 Her registered owner was Wind Surf Ltd, and she was registered at Nassau, Bahamas.

 Veendam was transferred to the Netherlands flag in 2006 and to the ownership of HAL Nederland NV of Rotterdam, continuing under Holland America operation.
 In April 2009, the ship underwent dry dock renovations at Grand Bahama Shipyard in Freeport, Grand Bahama, which included significant changes to her stern.
 Two new decks of verandah accommodation were added which necessitated the removal of a portion of her upper decks, and the bridge wings were extended.
 To structurally support the resulting change in weight, a ducktail was added to her hull.

 During winter months Veendam operated from South American ports and, during the summer season, sailed from New York.

 On 25 January 2015, Veendam was called by the United States Coast Guard to rescue a pilot who had ditched his plane after experiencing a mechanical failure 225 nmi from the coast of Maui, Hawaii.
 Coordinating with the U.S. Coast Guard, Veendam launched a lifeboat in a successful rescue operation.